uclaacm/learning-lab-crash-course-su20/03-intro-js/README.md

 // Uncaught TypeError: Assignment to constant variable.
 ```

 Okay, well that first example makes sense.
 But what's up with the second one?
-Well, recall that all data types in javascript are objects, and therefore all variables are references.
+Well, recall that all data types in Javascript are objects, and therefore all variables are references.

 So, what `const` really guarantees is that the reference will always stay the same.
 With primitive data types, that's great: because they're immutable, once the value is created, it'll never change.
 But, for every non-primitive data type, the object *is mutable*, and so it can change at any point without changing the underlying reference.
 Long story short?
 Using `const` on an object, or an array, or many other data types doesn't guarantee that it's truly constant - it just can't be reassigned.